gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 Screw one of the 3D printed joystick handles onto the shaft of the joystick.
 Don’t over tighten since you’re screwing into plastic.
 It may help to drill out the hole with a 3/32" drill bit.
 _Alternatively, you can use the [handle models](https://github.com/gobabygocarswithjoysticks/index/tree/jeep-v1/joystick-balls) modified to use threaded [heat set inserts](https://www.mcmaster.com/94180A333) to connect the joystick handle to the joystick shaft._

-Add some hot glue where the joystick wires enter the dasbhoard and where the joystick wires enter the joystick holder as additional strain relief.
+Add some hot glue where the joystick wires enter the dashboard and where the joystick wires enter the joystick holder as additional strain relief.

 ## (optional) Wire Buttons and/or Speed Knob
 ### Buttons